- Santa’s Home

 The rolling fells of Lapland are made for horse riding.
 The vast landscapes and the great silence make this horse safari a truly exceptional and captivating experience.
 Roaming the wide-open wilderness on a Finnish horse, you’ll find it hard to avoid the feeling of a little cowboy – or cowgirl – awakening within you.
-The children also have a chance to ride on Icelandic horses.

 Many people in Lapland reckon that the Lemmenjoki National Park is the most beautiful area in the province.
 On a riverboat cruise, you’ll get acquainted with the Sami village of Lemmenjoki and make a stop at the waterfall of Ravadas.
 While you’re having lunch on the shore by the fire, the guide will tell you tales of gold mining, local reindeer herding and the Sami culture.
 On the way back, you’ll visit the Sami museum of Siida in Inari.

 On the Inari day trip you’ll visit a reindeer farm to get up close with these calm and lovable creatures.
 A trip to Siida Museum, the National Museum of the Finnish Sámi, will give you a unique look at Sámi culture and the nature of Northern Lapland.
 The day also includes a cruise on lake Inari, with a visit to Ukko Island, a holy place for the Sámi.